 - Control your costs: Ads allows you to set monthly budgets that will not be exceeded within a 30.4 day period (the average number of days in a month), giving you the ability to control exactly how much you want to spend.
 There are also tools to help you forecast spend and project costs.
 More on them below.

-- Measure performance constantly: Ads data is always being collected on your account’s performance, you can quickly find what you need, and use it measure your success.
+- Measure performance constantly: Data is always being collected on your account’s performance, you can quickly find what you need, and use it to measure your success.